isomerpages/enterprisesg-sac-old/_resources/1a-overview.md

 second_nav_title: "Publications"
 ---

-In this section, you will find the SAC publications relating to its programmes.
-The publications which include the application forms, accreditation criteria documents, technical notes, checklists and other related information, are available to download from the pages under this section.
+In this section, you will find the SAC publications relating to its programmes, which include the application forms, accreditation criteria documents, technical notes, checklists and other related information.
+The publications are available to download from the pages under this section.

 * [Certification Body Accreditation](certification-body-accreditation){:target="_blank"}
 * [Laboratory Accreditation (SINGLAS)](laboratory-accreditation){:target="_blank"}